antzm/data-science/statistics-intro.md

 The Normal distribution therefore can be used in many cases and its main characteristic is that it resembles a bell shaped distribution.

+## Other probalility distributions

+Besides the Normal Distribution, there are noumerous other probablity distributions and one difficulty in statistics lies in choosing the appropriate probablity distribution for each case.

+The most comonly used probablity distributions are:

+* Binomial distribution
+* Poisson distribution
+* Normal distribution
+* Student's t distribution
+* Chi square sistribution
+* F distribution

 ## Population vs Sample

 In statistical terminology, a population is anything that we would like to study and thus, it can refer to people, animals, plants but also in any item we could think of.